versionpress/versionpress/docs/Plugin-Support.md

 makes sure that the `VP-Post-Title` tag contains the value from the `post_title` database field.

-Also, you can alter the tags in a filter `vp_entity_tags_{$entityName}` which takes four parameters: the original tags, entity in a state before the action, entity in a state after the action and the action.
+You can alter tags in a filter `vp_entity_tags_{$entityName}` which takes four parameters: the original tags, entity in a state before the action, entity in a state after the action and the action.
 Similarly to before, use `vp_meta_entity_tags_{$entityName}` for meta entities with two extra parameters representing parent entity and its states.

 ### Files to commit with an action